farosaves/faro/notes/Talkey/Wording.md

 ### V7
 When reading online there's cool stuff you find, it's great to be able to go back to it later

+Do you have chaos in your bookmarks and they end up just gathering dust?
+Do you find all alternative ways of saving pages wanting?